 1 gram of fat has a little bit over the double of calories than protein or carbohydrates., but:

 Protein is important because they’re the building blocks of muscle tissue.

 Carbohydrates are important because they’re the main fuel of your body.

 So what are the optimal macronutrients to lose weight?

 Well it is different to lose weight and to lose fat.
-If you want to lose weight you will simply need to cut your overall calories, however if you want to lose fat you need to emphasize certain macronutrients.
+If you want to lose weight you will simply need to cut your overall calories, however if you want to optimally meal plan you need to aim for a certain macronutrient distribution.

 Since protein recommendations are about 1 gram per pound of bw this how it would look if you choose to manage your nutrition in grams;